nseedio/nseed/docs/Conventions.md

 ## Embedding Third-Party Source Code

-In case of embedding a single source file, we "nseedify" it, means we change the namespace etc.
-To distinguish such code on the file level, the file names will contain the original namespace as prefix.
+### Embedding Whole Libraries or Part of Them

+We want to avoid dependecies to third-party libraries in the *Engine*.
+That's why we embedd thier code into the NSeed assembly and make it internal.
+To embedd a whole library or a part of it do the following.

+Place the code in a subfolder of the *ThirdParty* folder.
+The subfolder must have the name of the embedded library.
 E.g.

-    Light.GuardClauses.Check.cs
-    Humanizer.StringHumanizeExtensions.cs
+    ThirdParty/CommandLineUtils

+Commit that code in a commit with the message "Take over <Library name>".

+Adjust the embedded code.
+Adjustment should be as little as possible, mostly to make the code compileable.
+Make all the types internal.

+Commit the changes in a commit with the message "Adjust <Library Name>".
+This way we can always track the changes done to the original source code.

+Add the appropriate entry to the [third-party licenses file](../licenses/README.md).

+### Embedding Code Snippets
+In case of embedding a code snippet, "nseedify" it, means change the namespace, style etc.

-At the top of the file, we put links to the original source code in the following form:
+Put links to the original source code in the following form, together with the name of the original license:

     // Taken and adapted from:
     // <link>

+Add the appropriate entry to the [third-party licenses file](../licenses/README.md).

 ## Extension Classes